 Serum isoniazid (INH) levels are not readily available and do not help in the initial management of INH toxicity.

-Laboratory studies generally are not helpful in diagnosis of acute INH toxicity but may identify complications.
+Laboratory studies generally are not helpful in the diagnosis of acute INH toxicity but may identify complications.
 Laboratory abnormalities observed with acute INH toxicity complications may include the following:

 Laboratory abnormalities seen with hepatotoxicity from INH therapy includes the following: